VAT REGISTRATION IN DENMARK

 VAT OBLIGATIONS IN DENMARK

-You need to file a VAT return monthly if your business's annual revenue subject to VAT is more than DKK 50 million, or if you have requested monthly settlement yourself.
+- Your company is required to file periodic VAT returns on a monthly basis if your business's annual revenue subject to VAT is more than DKK 50 million (€ 6.700.000), or if you have requested monthly settlement yourself.

 Every year in November, Danish VAT authorities assess if your settlement period is appropriate based on your VAT declarations for the period July 1st in the previous year to June 30th in the current year.
 You may apply for a shorter settlement period, e.g. half-yearly to quarterly.
 You cannot apply for a longer settlement period.